126 West Avenue, Fairport NY 14450

 The entry is a single wood paneled door with sidelights and door surrounds with pilasters, composite capitals and decorative entablature.
 There is a window group, one large and two small above the entrance on the second floor.

-The gabled dormer on the third floor has paired round top windows with an unusual sash-glazing pattern.
+The gabled dormer on the third floor has paired rounded top windows with an unusual sash-glazing pattern.
 The windows have a keystone detail at the top and pilasters on each side.

 American Can Executive